Tiana-C/EduRPG/README.md

-# EduRPG- The Ultimate Learning Adventure
+# EduRPG- The Ultimate Learning Adventure ⚠️ Project in Progress
 Turn your studying into a playable RPG.
 Track progress as XP, take damage on failed challenges, collect items that modify stats, and unlock story chapters as you master course objectives.

 ## ✨ Features